patrickcping/pingone-go-sdk-v2/mfa/docs/DeviceAuthenticationPolicy.md

 ### NewDeviceAuthenticationPolicy

-`func NewDeviceAuthenticationPolicy(name string, sms DeviceAuthenticationPolicyOfflineDevice, voice DeviceAuthenticationPolicyOfflineDevice, email DeviceAuthenticationPolicyOfflineDevice, mobile DeviceAuthenticationPolicyMobile, totp DeviceAuthenticationPolicyTotp, securityKey DeviceAuthenticationPolicyFIDODevice, platform DeviceAuthenticationPolicyFIDODevice, default_ bool, forSignOnPolicy bool, ) *DeviceAuthenticationPolicy`
+`func NewDeviceAuthenticationPolicy(name string, sms DeviceAuthenticationPolicyOfflineDevice, voice DeviceAuthenticationPolicyOfflineDevice, email DeviceAuthenticationPolicyOfflineDevice, mobile DeviceAuthenticationPolicyMobile, totp DeviceAuthenticationPolicyTotp, default_ bool, forSignOnPolicy bool, ) *DeviceAuthenticationPolicy`

 NewDeviceAuthenticationPolicy instantiates a new DeviceAuthenticationPolicy object This constructor will assign default values to properties that have it defined,